jarozop77/A-time-series-GP-model-with-spatially-correlated-hyperparameters.-/README.md

    Runs the MCMC sampler for the hierarchical spatio-temporal model.

 3. `posterior_analysis.R`
-   Performs posterior analysis and generates summaries of the results.
+   Performs convergence checks, calculate the posterior predictive distribution and generates summaries of the results.

 The files `Inputs_sampler.R` and `sampler.R` contain the functions that construct the sampler inputs and implement the MCMC algorithm.